 Proposal 3: Discuss whether the following statement should be captured in chair notes as agreement or as common understanding: After F1 Setup and MT migration, the DU’s CU should always initiate the TM Management procedure toward the MT’s CU.

 [Huawei]: Agree option 3, should be captured as agreement and be reflected in the procedure design in stage 2 specification.

+[Lenovo]: Prefer Option 3, and agree to capture the stage 2 statement as an agreement.

+[Fujitsu]: Agree Option 3, and it should be captured in stage 2 specification.

 Issue 4: Triggering DU migration by OAM vs. by CU